 Situated near the airport, this motel is 1.9 mi (3 km) from Bigfoot 4 x 4 Inc and within 6 mi (10 km) of St. Louis Mills Mall and James S. McDonnell Prologue Room.
 Par-Tee Recreation Center and Payne-Gentry Historical House are also within 6 mi (10 km).

 Located in Downtown St. Louis, this hotel is within a 10-minute walk of Old Courthouse and Busch Stadium.
 Gateway Arch and Dome at America’s Center are also within 15 minutes.

 Located in Downtown St. Louis, this hotel is within 1 mi (2 km) of Centenary United Methodist Church and City Museum.
 Busch Stadium and Gateway Arch are also within 2 mi (3 km).

-The Gateway Arch is not the only thing to do in St. Louis; although, for the not-so-faint-of-heart, it is a “must-do” item.
-Knowing what else brings you to the Gateway of the West might help you decide where to stay in St. Louis.
-Downtown offers plenty of attractions for visitors to the city, with many of the best hotels in St. Louis being located in that central district.
-Here are some of the more popular points of interest in the city and great hotels close by:
+The Gateway Arch is not the only thing to do in St. Louis, but for the not-so-faint-of-heart, it is a “must-do” entry on an elevated itinerary.
+Knowing what brings you to the Gateway of the West might help you decide where to stay in St. Louis.
+Downtown offers plenty of attractions for visitors to the city, and many of the best St. Louis hotels are located there, sidled up to the mighty Mississippi River.
+Farther afield, among sprawling parks and tranquil gardens, you’ll find hideaways on the fringe of busy downtown.
+Here are some of the more popular areas in the city and great hotels close by:

 There is no denying it; St. Louis is a baseball town.
-When the hometown Cardinals are playing at Busch Stadium, the entire city pulses with energy.
-Even if you can’t score tickets to the game (or if it’s the offseason), you can feed off the frenzy across the street from the diamond at Ballpark Village.
+When the hometown Cardinals are playing at Busch Stadium, the entire city buzzes with excitement and grand stand lights.
+Even if you can’t make it to a game, feed on the frenzy across the street from the diamond at Ballpark Village.